 Shopping in near Cho Benh Thanh market area,

 Visit the Quan Ngon for the transditional Vietnamese food.

 Drink Vietnamese coffee milk, thick , smell nice coffee.. almost 10 years ago

 I spent about 5 days in Ho Chi Minh City, Vietnam in March this year and I absolutely loved it!

 My picks are the Cu Chi Tunnels, the Saigon Notre Dame Basilica and the War Remnants Museum.
 I also did a travel piece about 12 popular tourist sights I covered while I was there you might want to check it out to decide where to go! :)

 Rent a Honda Dream and just go.
 The American War Crimes Museum is something everyone should see - especially Americans (of which, I am one).
 Cu Chi isn't too far out of town and it's definitely worth the ride north.
 If you take a tour, you'll miss so much.
-Rent the bike - it's totally worth it. almost 8 years ago
+Rent the bike - it's totally worth it. over 9 years ago